 Anyone can join Andigo by making a donation to Connect Vets for $15, and you can submit an application for the card without being a member yet.

-12. Aspire Credit Union Credit Card – 0% APR for 6 months, NO FEE
+12. ETFCU's Platinum Rewards Credit Card – Intro 0% for 6 first billing cycles on balance transfers, NO FEE

-13. Elements Financial Credit Card – 0% APR for 6 months, NO FEE
+13. Elements Financial Platinum Visa® Credit Card – Intro 0% for 6 months on balance transfers and purchases, NO FEE

-14. Justice Federal Credit Union – 0% APR for 6 months, NO FEE
+14. Justice Federal Credit Union – Intro 0% for 6 months on purchases, balance transfers, and cash advances, NO FEE

 You can apply as a non-member online to get a decision before joining.
-And Justice is unique in that its Student credit card is also eligible for the 0% no fee deal, so if your credit history is limited and you’re trying to deal with a balance on your very first card, this could be an option.
+And Justice is unique in that the Student VISA® Rewards Credit Card from Justice FCU is also eligible for the intro 0% for 6 months on purchases, balance transfers, and cash advances.
+So, if your credit history is limited and you’re trying to deal with a balance on your very first card, this could be an option.
+The APR after the intro period ends is 16.90% fixed.

 Are these the best deals for you?